 Next research steps should include functional validation of the candidate genes identified in our study for their role in viral manipulation, such as aphid behavior and performance, and consequently on viral transmission.
+Another future research direction would be to investigate post-transcriptional changes such as post-translational protein modifications, changes in localization, metabolite composition and quantity and the like, that could likewise impact vectors but cannot be traced by transcriptomic analyses.